Lymph Node Surgery

 If cancer is found in your lymph nodes, you may need an axillary lymph node dissection, or removal of most of the lymph nodes in the armpit.
 An axillary lymph node dissection will help your doctors stage the cancer and recommend treatment.

 Axillary dissection is a more extensive surgery than sentinel node biopsy.
 It has a higher risk for side effects such as shoulder stiffness and lymphedema.
-To address these side effects, your doctor may refer you to a physical therapist or a lymphedema specialist after you have an axillary lymph node dissection.
+To address these side effects, your doctor may refer you to a physical therapist or a lymphedema specialist.

 This type of surgery may not be recommended if you: